patrick1981/2.0-paper-docs-scraps/paper-sections/paperoutline.md

 ## 2. Literature Review

+### Literature Review (priority synthesis)

+Byzantine failures in distributed systems were first formalized by Lamport, Shostak, and Pease, who demonstrated that arbitrary or malicious faults undermine consensus even when redundancy is present (1).
+Castro and Liskov later introduced Practical Byzantine Fault Tolerance (PBFT), providing the first viable mechanism for tolerating Byzantine behavior in asynchronous networks (2).
+Lamport’s earlier work on logical clocks remains foundational for understanding **temporal integrity**, a dimension of reliability directly threatened in AI-assisted systems (3).
+Building on this theoretical foundation, empirical studies have demonstrated that artificial intelligence itself exhibits degradation over time: Vela et al. quantified **temporal quality decay** in AI models (4), while Shumailov et al. showed that recursive training can cause eventual **collapse** into dysfunctional equilibria (5).

+In the clinical context, McCoy et al. warned that large language models may **degrade medical record fidelity**, introducing fabricated or corrupted entries (6).
+Subasri et al. developed methods for detecting and remediating **harmful data shifts** in deployed clinical models (7), and Andersen et al. reviewed monitoring frameworks that extend these safeguards into routine health care operations (8).
+Longitudinal evidence from Cabanillas Silva et al. suggests that clinical models may not fail catastrophically but instead drift in calibration, stabilizing at a “good-enough” but dysfunctional equilibrium that mirrors SilentStacks’ PTDTM findings (9).
+Ward et al. provided an earlier demonstration of **temporal integrity violations** during EHR transitions, where timestamp errors and data loss compromised operational reliability (10).

+Together, these works establish a dual foundation: distributed systems theory shows how **Byzantine failures and temporal inconsistencies** threaten consensus, while empirical health informatics studies confirm that AI models, once integrated into EHRs, exhibit **structured degradation** and **temporal drift** rather than random collapse.
+SilentStacks extends this literature by introducing the Step-G phenomenon—recursive safeguard violations that amplify these risks into systemic failures.

+---

+👉 Do you want me to now **extend this into a full Section 2.0 Literature Review**, weaving in the other 16 sources from your master list (BFT surveys, EHR reviews, informatics books, etc.) so it’s “BMJ-ready”?

 ### 2.1 Byzantine Failures in Distributed Systems
 Byzantine failures occur when nodes behave arbitrarily, including maliciously, undermining consensus.
 Classical fault-tolerant systems attempt to mitigate these through redundancy and consensus protocols.
 Healthcare EHRs, while not malicious actors, demonstrate similar dynamics: nodes (AI models) produce inconsistent, fabricated, or temporally corrupted data.